dolthub/doltgresql/README.md

 # How You Can Help

+Doltgres is experimental.
+We need your feedback to understand how much we should invest in it.
+If you are interested in using Doltgres now or in the future, please:

 * Star this repo to tell us you are interested.
 * [Try Doltgres](#getting-started)
 * Create [issues](https://github.com/dolthub/doltgresql/issues) if you find bugs
 * Create [issues](https://github.com/dolthub/doltgresql/issues) for missing functionality you want
 * Contribute Code for features you want

+Contribution Guide coming soon.

 # Getting Started